A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We present a comprehensive framework for multi-modal autonomous delivery utilizing ADRs and UAVs in urban environments.
-By addressing critical challenges related to on-demand delivery in high-density areas and efficient vehicle allocation, the proposed framework aims to enhance the accessibility of delivery services while optimizing network infrastructure.
+By addressing critical challenges related to on-demand delivery in high-density areas and efficient vehicle allocation, the proposed framework aims to enhance the accessibility of delivery services.
 Developing an interactive cooperative allocation system ensures a centralized decision-making process to determine the most effective delivery mode regarding efficiency and time delay.

-The stochastic nature of the delivery problem is acknowledged, considering factors like unknown demand, airspace regulations, and unpredictable weather conditions.
-Our solution tailored a deep reinforcement learning approach, specifically the transformer architecture with edge-enhanced attention models, to achieve optimal assignment and routing in urban environments.
+The stochastic nature of the delivery problem is acknowledged, considering factors such as a heterogeneous fleet interaction in urban areas cluttered with buildings, airspace regulations, and unpredictable weather conditions.
+Our solution tailored a deep reinforcement learning approach, specifically the transformer architecture with edge-enhanced agent-aware attention models capturing spatial and temporal coupling effects, to achieve optimal assignment and routing in urban environments.
 By simulating the delivery task for the fleet, our methodology accounts for delivery priority, vehicle states, and environmental changes.
-Moreover, the coalitional game theory model has been adopted to investigate potential cooperative cost profit by which various coalitions are formed.
+Moreover, the coalitional game theory model has been adopted to investigate potential cooperative cost-profit by which various coalitions are formed.
 In addition, core properties where they proved to exist have been established to identify multi-modal delivery advantages over uni-modal and cost distribution among groups of vehicles.